makspll/bevy_mod_scripting/docs/src/ScriptingReference/core-callbacks.md

 ## `on_script_unloaded`

 This will be called right before a script is unloaded.
 This is a good place to clean up any resources that your script has allocated.
-Note this is not called when a script is reloaded, only when it is being removed from the system.
+This is called both before a script is removed as well as before a script is reloaded.
+If you want to preserve the state of your script across reloads, you can return a value from this callback, which will be passed to `on_script_reloaded` when the script is reloaded.

 This callback will not have access to the `entity` variable, as when the script is being unloaded it might not be attached to an entity.